 Adequacy is typically defined as the extent to which the amount of funding for schools is sufficient for students to reach a minimum/acceptable level of educational outcomes.
 Our adequacy estimates compare each district's actual spending levels to estimates from cost models of how much that district would have to spend in order to achieve national average test scores (i.e., "required" or "adequate" spending).
 We express statewide adequacy in terms of either: 1) the proportion of students in each state in districts with actual funding below estimated adequate levels; and 2) the adequacy gap (percentage difference between actual and estimated adequate spending) for the typical student in each state.
 All these estimates are from the National Education Cost Model (NECM), which is part of the SFID.
 The NECM calculates required spending based on the relationship between outcomes and cost factors such as regional wage variation, district size, and student characteristics.
 Note that this model and the data it uses are necessarily imperfect, and estimates should be viewed with appropriate caution.
 For more information about the NECM, see the SID user's guide.
-Some of the estimates presented in this section of the profile can be calculated using SID variables, whereas others (e.g., the district-by-district estimates in the right panel) require use of the SFID's District Cost Database (DCD); many but not all SID adequacy (all of which have variable name beginning with necm) are aggregations of DCD estimates.
-The full DCD dataset (going back to 2009) is also publicly available at the SFID website (2020 estimates are not available for Hawaii in all years (due to it being a geographically isolated, single-district state), and for Vermont between 2017 and 2020 (due to data
+Some of the estimates presented in this section of the profile can be calculated using SID variables, whereas others (e.g., the district-by-district estimates in the right panel) require use of the SFID's District Cost Database (DCD); many but not all SID adequacy measures (all of which have variable name beginning with necm\) are aggregations of DCD estimates.
+The full DCD dataset (going back to 2009) is also publicly available at the SFID website (2020 estimates will be released in early 2023).

-- irregularities).
-Estimates for D.C. apply to a single school district (District of Columbia Public Schools).
-In the first bullet of the left panel, we characterize statewide adequacy as follows: high (fewer than 20 percent of students in below-adequate districts and statewide [typical student's] gap - of +50 percent); high (greater than 50 percent in below adequate districts). - The regional comparisons in the graphs in the middle panel are U.S. Census divisions (9 groups).
-GA's division is South Atlantic.
-Axis ranges for the bottom graph may vary by state. - The table in the right panel presents adequacy estimates (percentage difference between actual and estimated adequate spending) for the 10 largest (enrollment) districts in this state. - The first bullet directly below the table presents the number of districts with below adequate funding as well as the total number of districts in this state with valid estimates.
-The second bullet presents the total additional funding that would be required to close all these negative funding gaps ("ignoring" all districts in which actual spending exceeds adequate levels).
+- Statewide adequacy estimates are not available for Hawaii in all years (due to it being a geographically isolated, single-district state), and for Vermont between 2017 and 2020 (due to data irregularities).
+Estimates for D.C. apply to a single school district (District of Columbia Public Schools). - In the first bullet of the left panel, we characterize statewide adequacy as follows: high (fewer than 20 percent of students in below-adequate districts and statewide [typical student's] gap of +50 percent or greater); moderate (greater than 20 percent below adequate and statewide gap under +50 percent OR fewer than 20 percent below adequate and statewide gap above +50 percent); high (greater than 50 percent in below adequate districts). - The regional comparisons in the graphs in the middle panel are U.S. Census divisions (9 groups).
+NC's division is South Atlantic.
+Axis ranges for the bottom graph may vary by state. - The table in the right panel presents adequacy estimates (percentage difference between actual and estimated adequate spending) for the 10 largest (enrollment) districts in this state.
+The first bullet directly below the table presents the number of districts with below adequate funding as well as the total number of districts in this state with valid estimates.
+The second - bullet presents the total additional funding that would be required to close all these negative funding gaps ("ignoring" all districts in which actual spending exceeds adequate levels).